Skip to main content

 After the Test: What Happens Next

-If you pass the test and meet all other requirements, you will receive a Notice to Appear to Take the Oath of Citizenship.
-This document tells you the date, time, and place of your citizenship ceremony.
+If you pass the test and meet all other criteria, you will receive a Notice to Appear to Take the Oath of Citizenship.
+This document is vital because it lists the specific date, time, and location of your ceremony.

-If you do not pass the test, you will receive a notification outlining the next steps.
-As of 2026, applicants have up to three attempts to pass the online citizenship test.
-If all three attempts are unsuccessful, you will be referred to a hearing with a citizenship officer.
+If you do not pass the test, the process does not necessarily end.
+You will receive a notification explaining your next steps.
+As of 2026, the rules allow applicants up to three attempts to pass the online citizenship test.
+If you fail all three attempts, the IRCC will refer your case to a hearing with a citizenship officer.

 The Citizenship Ceremony

-The citizenship ceremony is a meaningful and celebratory occasion.
-You are encouraged to bring your family and friends to share in this moment.
-At the ceremony, you will:
+The ceremony marks your official entry into the Canadian family.
+It is a celebratory event, and you are encouraged to invite your family and friends to witness this milestone.
+During the ceremony, you will complete three specific tasks:

 The Oath of Citizenship: Understanding What You Are Swearing

-The Oath of Citizenship is the most important moment of the ceremony.
-The full text of the Oath is:
+The Oath of Citizenship is the most significant part of the entire ceremony.
+It is the moment you formally commit to your new country.
+The full text of the Oath is as follows:

 I swear (or affirm)